 Since then, I’ve felt more grounded in both my mommy shoes and business shoes 🙂 I know there is nothing to prove, yet full permission to live into my highest sense of purpose and best life possible.

 In 2004, I had a different kind of “ecstatic moment of integration” during an argument with a significant other.
-Again, it wasn’t the argument per se, but all the confrontations combined with honest personal growth work on my own, through audio programs and retreats the previous 3-4 months prior.
+Again, it wasn’t the argument per se, but all the confrontations combined with honest personal growth work on my own, through audio programs and retreat’s the previous 3-4 months prior.
 THAT “ecstatic moment of integration” is what sent me on the path of teaching inner peace.
 It was a pretty big one!
 Some would call it a spiritual awakening.

 I wrote about it in my book “The Power of Inner Choice.”

 Several coaching clients have reported “ecstatic moments of integration” or “spiritual awakenings” too.
-They seem to show up almost randomly, but really it’s the unexpected merging of many dynamics that allows these kinds of experiences to arise.
+They seem to show up almost randomly, but really it’s the unexpected merging of many dynamics that allow these kinds of experiences to arise.

 If you’ve had some kind of profound spiritual awakening, you know what I’m talking about.
 If not, there’s a good chance you’ll be stumbling into your own experience soon.